Forwah2023/Classsroom-Insights/README.md

 5. Add functionality to fill the pedagogy widget from database info.
 6. Add functions to tidy data, and perhaps scale scores to different values.
 It should request the former max score and sequences over which to apply this scaling.
-7. Add possibility to delete multiple rows from DB or class list
+7. Add the possibility to delete multiple rows from DB or class list
 ## Built With
 * Python 3.9
 * Pyqt5